oeway/bioimage-model-zoo/docs/guides/user-guide.md

             ```bash
             pip install bioimageio.core
             ```
-3. Run the Model in ImJoy
+3. Run BMZ Models in  ImJoy
+      - BioImage.IO Plugin: Use the [BioImage.IO plugin](https://bioimage-io.github.io/bioengine-web-client/) for easy integration and execution of BMZ models directly in ImJoy.
       - **Browser-based Plugins**: Install and run plugins compatible with your model.
 Learn more in the [Quick Start Guide](https://imjoy.io/docs/#/quick-start).
       - **Python-based Execution**: Connect ImJoy to the Plugin Engine and run BMZ models in Python.
 Example:
       ```python